-The system can determine the status of the erase operation by using DQ7, DQ6, or RY/BY#.
+The system can determine the status of the erase operation by using DQ7 or DQ6.
 See "Write Operation Status" for information on these status bits.
+When the

-When the Embedded Erase algorithm is complete, the device returns to reading array data and addresses are no longer latched.
+Embedded Erase algorithm is complete, the device returns to reading array data and addresses are no longer latched.

-Figure 3 illustrates the algorithm for the erase operation.
+Figure 2 illustrates the algorithm for the erase operation.
 See the Erase/Program Operations tables in "AC Characteristics" for parameters, and to the Chip/Sector Erase Operation Timings for timing waveforms.